Facial Steaming at Home: Benefits, Mistakes, and How to Do It Right

 So… What Is Facial Steaming, Anyway?

 Facial steaming is exactly what it sounds like: letting gentle steam open up your pores, allowing all that gunk, like leftover makeup, pollution, and sweat, to loosen and wash away.
 This beauty practice has been around forever.
 Facial steaming is just hot vapor on your face for 5 to 10 minutes.
-That’s it.
 It softens buildup and temporarily makes skin more receptive.
+Heat and moisture loosen debris in pores and increase circulation, which is why your skin looks a little flushed after.

 Not only does steaming boost blood circulation and prep your skin to absorb your favorite serums and masks more effectively, but it also makes extractions much safer and less painful.
 Plus, after a long day or week, what's better than a little self-care moment?